Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

-Next, we show the convergence of the \emph{FeO2} algorithm to the \emph{FeO2} global and local objectives for the linear regression problem described above as follows \begin{lemma}[FeO2 convergence in linear problems] FeO2, with learning rate $\eta=1$ and $\eta_p=\frac{1}{1+\lambda_j}$ converges to the global FeO2 objective and the local FeO2 objective. \end{lemma} \begin{proof} In the considered setup, we denote $\hat{\boldsymbol{\phi}}_j=\frac{1}{n_s}\sum_{i=1}^{n_s} \bx_{j,i} $ at client $c_j$.
+Next, we show the convergence of the \textsc{FedHDP} algorithm to the \textsc{FedHDP} global and local objectives for the linear regression problem described above as follows \begin{lemma}[FedHDP convergence] FedHDP, with learning rate $\eta=1$ and $\eta_p=\frac{1}{1+\lambda_j}$ converges to the global FedHDP objective and the local FedHDP objective. \end{lemma} \begin{proof} In the considered setup, we denote $\hat{\boldsymbol{\phi}}_j=\frac{1}{n_s}\sum_{i=1}^{n_s} \bx_{j,i}$ at client $c_j$.
 The client updates the global estimation $\boldsymbol{\theta}$ by minimizing the loss function in \eqref{vector_estimation}.
 The global estimation update at the client follows

 Updating the estimation once with $\eta=1$ results in the global estimation update being $\hat{\boldsymbol{\phi}}_j$, adding the noise results in the same $\boldsymbol{\psi}_j$, and hence the global estimate in the next iteration is unchanged.
-As for the local FeO2 estimation, when the client receives the global estimate $\boldsymbol{\theta}$ after the first round, the client updates its estimate $\boldsymbol{\theta}_j$ as
+As for the local FedHDP estimation, when the client receives the global estimate $\boldsymbol{\theta}$ after the first round, the client updates its estimate $\boldsymbol{\theta}_j$ as